 - Chaos later manages to get one as well.

 - Gan Deeva, from Earth Maiden Arjuna.

 - Sailor Moon: Sailor Mars's Flame Sniper shoots some sort of red/orange energy.
-In the anime the bow itself appears during the casting of the spell and is made of fire; in the manga it is an actual bow.
+The bow itself appears during the casting of the spell and is made of fire.

 - One briefly appears in G Gundam, used by the Rising Gundam along with, curiously, a solid-bladed naginata.